-Catching red snapper is great, but no trip into the Gulf of Mexico can compare with an overnight stay in the offshore waters, where an abundance of species is available to anglers.
+Catching red snapper is great, but no trip into the Gulf can compare with an overnight stay in the offshore waters, where an abundance of species is available to anglers.
 The charters head to the deep-water petroleum rigs or search for a rip that separates blue water from green water on the journey to the rigs.

 The floating petroleum rigs attract pelagic fish like tuna and wahoo.
 Most captains will stop on the way out to catch bait, mainly hardtails, which is great fun on light tackle.
 Those fish will be used as live bait and as chum to get fish to the surface.

+Tuna is one of the most sought after species on deep-sea charters.
 The charter captain will check the weather and water conditions when they get to the destination and determine what tactics are most likely to work for tuna.
 They might try slow-trolling with live bait during the daylight if water visibility is good.
 Then they’ll likely pull near the rig to drop live bait into deeper water to locate the big tuna.
 During nighttime hours, the crew will probably break out the diamond jigs to drop down and snag a few blackfin tuna, the yellowfin’s smaller cousin.

 Some captains love to deploy kite rigs that dangle live bait on the surface to entice the yellowfins to come out of the deep and slam what they think is an easy meal.
 Although most yellowfins range from 30 to 60 pounds, don’t be surprised if the line starts peeling off the reel and the drag starts screaming.
 Yellowfins that exceed 100 pounds are fairly common, and a new state record 230-pounder was caught out of Orange Beach just last year.